Dysplasia epiphysealis hemimelica or Trevor disease rare, a non-hereditary disease characterized by osteochondromas arising from the epiphyses.

 It is thought to be a variant of osteochondroma arising from an epiphysis.

 Though it is a benign disorder, in its natural history, the lesion continuously increases in size until skeletal maturity [Just like osteochondroma] leading to pain and arthrosis.

 Typically, only one half of the epiphysis is involved bur involvement of the entire epiphysis is known.
 The medial side of the epiphysis is most commonly affected

 It usually presents in young children.
-Lower extremity is more common than upper extremity and distal ends are more affected especially on the medial side.
+The lower extremity is more common than upper extremity and distal ends are more affected especially on the medial side.
 The distal femur and talus, navicular and first cuneiform joint are most commonly affected.